 __ Q84.
 I find it easy to confront others’ motives if they don’t live up to biblical standards.

 __ Q85.
-I frequently receive and share messages from God which comfort and challenge His people.
+I frequently receive and share messages from God that comfort and challenge His people.

 __ Q86.
-I spend many hours studying scripture in order to apply the truth.
+I spend many hours studying scripture to apply the truth.

 __ Q87.
 I enjoy explaining God’s Word to others.

 __ Q88.
-I seek out opportunities to speak biblical truth and principles into situations.
+I seek out opportunities to speak biblical truth and principles in situations.

 __ Q89.
 I enjoy helping people learn to study scripture.